PlrNi/ahk-automation/README.md

 ## Overview

-This file documents the AutoHotkey scripts for automating tasks / Website navigation, Data management & data entry.
+This file documents the AutoHotkey scripts for automating tasks / Web Data Tool, Data Management & Data Entry.
 Each script is designed to automate specific tasks.
 Below you'll find a brief description of each script, along with usage instructions and notes for any required configurations.

 ---